 Welcome to the Self Driving Car Site!

-This site is for people interested in self driving cars, also called autonomous vehicles.
-If you want to know more about a self driving car, learn about which car manufactures and startups are developing new technologies, if you would like to buy a self driving car, or want to exchange your experiences with other users on our forum, you came to the right site !
+This site is for people interested in self driving cars, also known as autonomous vehicles.
+If you want to know more about a self driving car, learn about which car manufactures or startups are developing new technologies, interested in buying a self-driving car, or want to exchange your experiences with other users on our forum, you came to the right site !

 Self-driving cars are ‘hot’ and frequently featured in the news.
 You may see a self driving car driving around in your neighborhood as several manufactures are testing their autonomous vehicles in real life conditions.
 You may even drive a car with semi-autonomous software features, like a Tesla.
 Next to traditional car manufactures also electronics and software companies, like Apple and Google are stepping into this field.
 Self-driving cars are exciting to many and possible scary to some people as well.
 We try to cover it all, and like to hear from you on our Forum or via email.